RichardMoot/DeepGrail2021/README.md

 https://github.com/HIT-SCIR/ELMoForManyLangs

+## Installation

+You will need to change the directories in the file `super.py` for this script to function.
+There are two places this is necessary.
+The first is before the model and pickle files are loaded (add the filepath in your system to the line `os.chdir`), and the second is to ensure the ELMo model can be found (add the filepath to the line `e = Embedder`).

 ## Depracation warning

 This code is mainly preserved for historical reasons.
 For modern applications, I recommend the completely rebuilt version using BERT/Transformers instead of ELMo/LSTM.
 This gives a full parser and much more accurate supertagger.